hall-lab/svtools/INSTALL.md

 OR, you can just proceed to install from master.

-Now install the dependencies suggested in the requiremnts files
+Now install the dependencies suggested in the requirements file

     pip install statsmodels

 Installing statsmodels can take a few minutes, but it satisfies the requirement for numpy, pandas, and scipy.
-_note:_ on older systems you may need to specify a version of [pysam][10] greater than 0.8.1 and less than 0.9.0
+_note:_ On older systems you may encounter an [error during pysam installation](https://github.com/pysam-developers/pysam/issues/262).
+This can be solved by specifying a version of [pysam][10] greater than 0.8.1 and less than 0.9.0

     pip install 'pysam>=0.8.1,<0.9.0'